ARTICLE I: NAME AND OFFICES

 Section I: Dues

-The annual dues of this Club for active members shall be $70, effective January 1, 2015, payable between the months of July and June.
-Club membership will be for the fiscal year.
-Members who have not paid dues by January shall be dropped from the membership rolls.
-Two-thirds (2/3) of the Board of Governors must approve a change in the amount of annual dues.
-Notice of a change of dues must be sent to members at least one (1) month prior to the date of change.
+Effective January 8, 2020, the annual dues of ASC for individual members shall be $70.00 and family members shall be $100.00, payable in January of each year.
+ASC membership will be for one calendar year.
+Members who have not paid dues by March 1 shall be dropped from the membership rolls.
+A majority of the BOG present must approve a change in the amount of annual dues.
+Notice of a change of dues must be approved by the BOG and sent to members at least one (1) month prior to the date of change.

 Section II: Revenue

-Revenue from sources other than annual dues may be raised as determined by the Board of Governors and approved by a two-thirds (2/3) vote of the Board of Governors.
+Revenue from sources other than annual dues may be raised as determined by the BOG and approved by a majority of the BOG.

 Section III: Compensation

-The corporation shall not issue shares of stock; no dividends shall be paid and no part of the income of the corporations shall be distributed to its members, governors, or officers during the existence of the corporation or upon any dissolution or final liquidation.
-Provided, however, that the Board of Governors, may provide by resolution for the payment of salary to officers and members for services rendered to the corporation.
+No income of ASC shall be distributed to its members, BOG, or Officers during the existence of the organization or upon any dissolution or final liquidation.
+However, that the BOG may vote to pay vendors for services rendered to the organization.

 Section IV: Checks